airswap/airswap-about/guides/ambassadors.md

 ## Mandate

-To develop our knowledge and expand our presence through high quality content and productive ecosystem relationships.
+Develop our collective knowledge and expand our presence through high quality engagement and productive ecosystem relationships.

 ## Scope